NumaHOP/Documentation/src/install/index.md

 The Dockerised solution is easier to get running.
 More of the installation is automatized.

 ## Dependencies
-Please check you have this package installed before the installation.
+Please check you have these packages installed before the installation.
 ```
 docker
 open-jdk-17